israelchen/vscode-histogram/README.md

-# histogram README
+# histogram

+Miss your sublime histogram plugin?
+Easily create frequency histograms using this extension.
-Create frequency histograms.
-Useful for log analysis (e.g. count number of identical errors)
+Useful for log analysis (e.g. group and count number of errors) and statistics.

 ![image](images/create-histogram.gif)